moneymanagerex/moneymanagerex/README.md

 #### Tips:
 1. We can open database file (both regular and encrypted) directly with [wxSqlitePlus](https://github.com/moneymanagerex/wxSqlitePlus)
 2. We can download dozen of cool reports from [general report] (https://github.com/moneymanagerex/general-reports)
-3. Start it if you feel it is helpful
+3. Star it if you feel it is helpful